Oxford Summer Program Course Information

 - Human Rights Lawyering (advanced)

-Students then choose one of the following afternoon elective seminars for two credits:
+Students then choose one afternoon elective seminar for two credits.
+The 2026 electives are as follows:

 - War, Peace and Human Rights